Scrumpis/iwgc-circos/README.md

 ### Known Warnings:
 - (iwgc_circos_tracks.sh) ```File species.fasta_windows.bed has a record where naming convention (leading zero) is inconsistent with other files```
-  - Seems ignorable with no effects, happens at Chr10 if previous are Chr01-09.
+  - Seems ignorable with no effects, happens at Chr10 or ChrChlr if previous are Chr01-09.
 - (Circos) ```Use of uninitialized value in subroutine entry at /opt/circos/bin/../lib/Circos/Configuration.pm line 781```
   - Seems ignorable.